anquanscan/sec-tools/README.md

 [Awesome-Honeypot](https://github.com/code-byter/Awesome-Honeypot): Cowrie Honeypot with Elasticsearch
 [Keye](https://github.com/clirimemini/Keye): Keye is a reconnaissance tool that was written in Python with SQLite3 integrated.
 After adding a single URL, or a list of URLs, it will make a request to these URLs and try to detect changes based on their response's body length.
 [WebInfraScanner](https://github.com/devershichandra27/WebInfraScanner): A vulnerability scanner designed for remote web server.
 Uses nmap and whatweb extensively
 [linux-russian-roulette](https://github.com/thebabush/linux-russian-roulette): Like Russian roulette, but for your kernel.
+[WMAT](https://github.com/Ivan-Markovic/WMAT): WMAT is automatic tool for testing webmail accounts.
+Support SSL pages, have automatic generator for default passwords.
+XML driven patterns.
+Included on Backtrack Linux 4.